How cultural differences impact international business in 2017

 2. Workplace etiquette

-Different approaches to professional communication is just one of the innumerable differences in workplace norms from around the world.
+Different approaches to professional communication are just one of the innumerable differences in workplace norms from around the world.
 CT Business Travel has put together a useful infographic for a quick reference of cultural differences in business etiquette globally.

 For instance, the formality of address is a big consideration when dealing with colleagues and business partners from different countries.
-Do they prefer titles and surnames or is being on first-name basis acceptable?
+Do they prefer titles and surnames or is being on the first-name basis acceptable?
 While it can vary across organizations, Asian countries such as South Korea, China, and Singapore tend to use formal “Mr./Ms. Surname,” while Americans and Canadians tend to use first names.
 When in doubt, erring on the side of formality is generally safest.

 The concept of punctuality can also differ between cultures in an international business environment.
 Different ideas of what constitutes being “on time” can often lead to misunderstandings or negative cultural perceptions.
 For example, where an American may arrive at a meeting a few minutes early, an Italian or Mexican colleague may arrive several minutes — or more — after the scheduled start-time (and still be considered “on time”).